myhumankit/cookiecutter-new-project/{{cookiecutter.generic_name}}/README.md

 If you'd like to contribute, please raise an issue or fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## Licensing
-The code in this project is licensed under MIT licencse.
-See the [LICENCE](LICENCE) file for details.
+The code in this project is licensed under MIT license.
+See the [LICENSE](LICENSE) file for details.

 ## Contributors
  * **{{cookiecutter.full_name}}** - [{{cookiecutter.github_username}}](https://github.com/{{cookiecutter.github_username}})